Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 To be sure that this isn’t your compressor problem, bleed the tank to zero pressure, start the compressor, and let it fill to cut out pressure.

-Observe and listen near your unloader valve to be sure it activates when the compressor stops.
+Observe and listen to your unloader valve to be sure it activates when the compressor stops.
 If it doesn’t that’s your problem.

 Since you appear to have corrected any potential problems with the motor, please also check and see what else is on the supply circuit to the compressor.
 If another device is starting or running and drawing power from the compressor circuit when the compressor tries to start, that too could be causing a problem.